Secretary-General of the Mouvement de Libération Nationale des Comores

 Welcome to East Africa's Global Lives, a continually-growing, co-produced, Open Access resource for teachers and students of African history.

 Each biography showcases the primary source research of its author, whose name is displayed on the biography page.
-The initial biographies below came out of of our archival workshop in Nairobi in October 2019; they serve as the nucleus of a collection which will grow to represent the diverse ways in which twentieth-century East Africans engaged with the wider world.
+The first eleven biographies came out of of our archival workshop in Nairobi in October 2019; they have served as the nucleus of a collection which will grow to represent the multifarious ways in which East Africans engaged with the wider world throughout the twentieth century.

 The biographies are listed alphabetically by first name and are fully searchable.
 You can also choose a tag and click 'search' to display the biographies which relate to a given topic.